hmutpw/hmutpw.github.io/index.md

 #### Skills:

-1. Extensive experience in next generation sequencing (including bulk and single-cell RNA-seq) and long read sequencing (eg, Nanopore-seq) analysis.
+1. Extensive experience in analysing next generation sequencing (including bulk and single-cell RNA-seq) and long read sequencing (eg, Nanopore-seq) data.
-2.
+2. Proficient in using R language for data analysis, visualization and software development.
+3.